htsachakis/EUROBANK-Payroll-Helper/README.md

 7. "Step 2 - Run" Just press it to run the script and fill the form .

 8. Check if everything is correct and proceed as you normaly do .

+### Disclaimer
+This script created by me for me , and i'm not responsible if anything go wrong .
+This script don't upload any data to anywhere , all the process is done locally to your computer.
+# Use it your own risk